pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 When you are running a validator node, you are required to open network ports on your node to allow other nodes to connect to you.
 For fullnodes this is optional.

-There are three types of Aptos networks.
+There are three types of Pont networks.
 Your node can be configured so that each of these networks can connect to your node using a different port on your node.

 1. **The validator network:** A validator node connects to this network.
 2. **The public network:** A public fullnode connects to this network.
 3. **The validator fullnode network (VFN network):** A validator fullnode connects to this network.
 The VFN network allows the validator fullnode to connect to the specific validator.

 You can configure the port settings on your node using the configuration YAML file.
-See the [example configuration YAML here](https://github.com/aptos-labs/aptos-core/blob/4ce85456853c7b19b0a751fb645abd2971cc4c0c/docker/compose/aptos-node/fullnode.yaml#L10-L9).
+See the [example configuration YAML here](https://github.com/aptos-labs/pont-core/blob/4ce85456853c7b19b0a751fb645abd2971cc4c0c/docker/compose/pont-node/fullnode.yaml#L10-L9).
 With this configuration YAML on your node, the public network connects to your node on port 6182 and the VFN network on 6181.
 Because these port settings are configurable, we don't explicitly say port X is for network Y.

 ### Port settings